 It’s an offence to contract out of the Act in any other circumstances under the Fair

 Trading Act.
 See the Commerce Commission's factsheet on Misleading consumers about their rights(external link).

-Read more about Buying products and services for commercial use.
+Read more about Faulty goods and services bought by businesses.